flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 #### image

-This is the only required attribute!
-You *must* provide a container base that has Flux.
-The requirements of your container are defined in the README of the [flux-hpc](https://github.com/rse-ops/flux-hpc/) repository.
-Generally speaking, you need to have Flux executables, Flux Python bindings, and your own executables on the path, and should be started with root with a flux user.
+You do not need to provide a container base that has Flux, but you must make sure your view (with a particular operator system) that will add Flux matches your container.
+We don't require you to start as root, but if you have a container with a non-root user, the user needs to have sudo available (to act as root).
 If you use the [fluxrm/flux-sched](https://hub.docker.com/r/fluxrm/flux-sched) base containers this is usually a good start.